The End of the War

 Doris was just five years old when they immigrated, but she remembers selling their furniture, toys, and dishes in order to have enough money to purchase passage on a ship.
 They travelled to Copenhagen to receive their passports and other documents, as well as to go through the screening and interviews needed.

 When the photographer came to their apartment to take their passport photos, he also took a few extra pictures.
 John was just shy of a year old, and the photographer caught him taking his first steps!
 Here is one of the entire family.
 From the left, Ida, Oda with John, Doris standing in front of Bee, and Hilmar.

-They packed all of their belongings into a trunk and two suitcases and had fifty dollars in cash.
+They packed all of their belongings into a trunk and three suitcases and they had fifty dollars in cash.
 In December of 1951, they visited their families for the last time, waved goodbye, and boarded the ship Gripsholm, headed for New York.

 Hilmar always liked to say that he carried John across the Atlantic ocean.
 John, who had just begun to walk, did not like the moving deck of the ship and refused to be put on his feet.

 There are many more stories of their travels as they made their way from Denmark to New York City, and then across America by bus to the west.
 Within a few months they were in California, where Hilmar got a job working as a bricklayer’s assistant.
 All along the way, they gathered their courage when times were tough, as they were for quite a few years.
 None of them really knew any English, and that alone was daunting.
 But they took lessons and practiced, and the older girls went to school and helped everyone learn.

 The Lassen family has a strong heritage of grit and drive, and nowhere can that be seen better than in their courage as they immigrated to a new country.
 We strive to have that grit and drive in our business, too, and to always remember our roots!